 God continues to bless the Delegation with a number of zealous vocations.
 At the request of the Prior General of the Order, St. Thomas Province of the Order (Syro-malabar rite) welcomes the novices of the Delegation and prepares them to embrace the Carmelite life very lovingly and generously.
 The Delegation is always grateful to Rev. Fr.
 Sojan Neendoor, the former Provincial and Rev. Fr.
 Robert Puthussery, present Provincial, and to all the members of St. Thomas Province for the fraternal accompaniment and loving encouragement.

 Today the General Delegation has six communities, four in India, one in Ireland and one in Germany.
-It has 37 professed members of which 29 are in solemn vows (including 22 priests) and another 30 young men in the initial formation.
+It has 37 professed members of which 29 are in solemn vows (including 22 priests and 3 deacons) and another 30 young men in the initial formation.
 The members are very much involved in various pastoral, educational and social ministries.
 Some of our members are doing their ministries in Italy, Ireland and in Germany.
 The Delegation also runs a small school, Chris Cappell, at Parur to impart better education to the poor students of the locality.
 The Delegation has also begun mission initiative in North India with the erection of a community in Orai, in the Diocese of Jhansi.